-- (1) General Requirements.
+(1) General Requirements.
 An RMD shall implement sufficient security measures to deter and prevent unauthorized entrance into areas containing marijuana and theft of marijuana at the RMD.
-Security measures to protect the premises, registered qualifying patients, personal caregivers, and RMD agents of the RMD must include, but are not limited to the following.
-The RMD must: - (a) Allow only registered qualifying patients, personal caregivers, RMD agents, persons authorized by 935 CMR 501.105(P), and, subject to the requirements of 935 CMR 501.110(C)(4), outside vendors, contractors, and visitors, access to the RMD; - (b) Prevent individuals from remaining on the premises of the RMD if they are not engaging in activity expressly or by necessary implication permitted by M.G.L. c.
-94I, and 935 CMR 501.000; - (c) Dispose of marijuana in accordance with 935 CMR 501.105(J), in excess of the quantity required for normal, efficient operation as established in 935 CMR 501.105(G)(1);
+Security measures to protect the premises, registered qualifying patients, personal caregivers, and RMD agents of the RMD must include, but are not limited to, the following.
+The RMD must:

-- (d) Establish limited access areas accessible only to specifically authorized personnel, which shall include only the minimum number of employees essential for efficient operation; - (e) Store all finished marijuana in a secure, locked safe or vault and in such a manner as to prevent diversion, theft, and loss; - (f) Keep all safes, vaults, and any other equipment or areas used for the production, cultivation, harvesting, processing, or storage of marijuana and MIPs securely locked and protected from entry, except for the actual time required to remove or replace marijuana; - (g) Keep all locks and security equipment in good working order; - (h) Prohibit keys, if applicable, from being left in the locks, or stored or placed in a location accessible to persons other than specifically authorized personnel; - (i) Prohibit accessibility of security measures, such as combination numbers, passwords, or electronic or biometric security systems, to persons other than specifically authorized personnel; - (j) Ensure that the outside perimeter of the RMD is sufficiently lit to facilitate surveillance; - (k) Ensure that trees, bushes, and other foliage outside of the RMD do not allow for an individual or individuals to conceal themselves from sight; - (l) Develop emergency policies and procedures for securing all product following any instance of diversion, theft, or loss of marijuana, and conduct an assessment to determine whether additional safeguards are necessary; and - (m) Develop sufficient additional safeguards as required by the Commission for RMDs that present special security concerns. - (n) An RMD shall comply with all local requirements regarding siting, provided however that if no local requirements exist, an RMD shall not be sited within a radius of 500 feet of a school, daycare center, or any facility in which children commonly congregate.
-The 500-foot distance under this section is measured in a straight line from the nearest point of the facility in question to the nearest point of the proposed RMD. - (2) Alternate Security Provisions.
+- (a) Allow only registered qualifying patients, personal caregivers, RMD agents, persons authorized by 935 CMR 501.105(16) and, subject to the requirements of 935 CMR 501.110(3)(d), outside vendors, contractors, and visitors, access to the RMD; - (b) Prevent individuals from remaining on the premises of the RMD if they are not engaging in activity expressly or by necessary implication permitted by M.G.L. c.
+94I, and 935 CMR 501.000; - (c) Dispose of marijuana in accordance with 935 CMR 501.105(10), in excess of the quantity required for normal, efficient operation as established in 935 CMR 501.105(7)(a); - (d) Establish limited access areas accessible only to specifically authorized personnel, which shall include only the minimum number of employees essential for efficient operation; - (e) Store all finished marijuana in a secure, locked safe or vault and in such a manner as to prevent diversion, theft, and loss; - (f) Keep all safes, vaults, and any other equipment or areas used for the production, cultivation, harvesting, processing, or storage of marijuana and MIPs securely locked and protected from entry, except for the actual time required to remove or replace marijuana; - (g) Keep all locks and security equipment in good working order; - (h) Prohibit keys, if applicable, from being left in the locks, or stored or placed in a location accessible to persons other than specifically authorized personnel; - (i) Prohibit accessibility of security measures, such as combination numbers, passwords, or electronic or biometric security systems, to persons other than specifically authorized personnel; - (j) Ensure that the outside perimeter of the RMD is sufficiently lit to facilitate surveillance; - (k) Ensure that trees, bushes, and other foliage outside of the RMD do not allow for an individual or individuals to conceal themselves from sight; - (l) Develop emergency policies and procedures for securing all product following any instance of diversion, theft, or loss of marijuana, and conduct an assessment to determine whether additional safeguards are necessary; - (m) Develop sufficient additional safeguards as required by the Commission for RMDs that present special security concerns; and - (n) The property where the proposed RMD is to be located, at the time the license application is received by the Commission, is not located within 500 feet of a preexisting public or private school providing education in kindergarten or any of grades one through 12, unless a city or town adopts an ordinance or by law that reduces the distance requirement.
+The distance under 935 CMR 501.110(1)(n) shall be measured in a straight line from the nearest point of the property line in question to the nearest point of the property line where the RMD is or will be located. - (2) Alternate Security Provisions.
 If an RMD has provided other safeguards that can be regarded as an adequate substitute for a security requirement specified in 935 CMR 501.110, such added protection may be considered by the Commission in evaluating overall required security measures.